nfm808/breaktime-node/README.md

 Install dependencies with:  ```npm i```

-Replace or add the images or gifs of your choice into the assets folder.
+Replace or add the images, gifs, videos, or audio of your choice into the assets folder.

 * Supported formats are restricted to:
   * Images: